 According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s most often associated with wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s most often connected to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Steps you can take to reduce the CO2 risk in your the Wasatch Front region home?